 However, if you plan to show your dog, then the top knot show cut is the go-to style.

-Of course, you can always enlist the services of a professional groomer, but no matter what style you decide on, it all comes down to what is the best fit for you and your pup.
+Of course, you can always enlist the services of a professional groomer, but no matter what style you decide on, it all comes down to what works best for you and your dog.

 There are several different styles to choose from when it comes to haircuts for your Shih Tzu.

 They can range from very short to super long and everything in between.